9 Simple Ways To Stay Productive While Working From Home

-It’s so easy to get distracted at home – you have all your favorite things, your Netflix account and probably all those pens in your collection.
+It’s so easy to get distracted at home – you have all your favorite things, your Netflix account, and probably all those pens in your collection.
 It might be a craft table more than a desk (that’s what I have).

-But when it’s time to put on those working hours, it’s important to get rid of as many distractions as possible.
+But when it’s time to put on those working hours, it’s crucial to get rid of as many distractions as possible.
 So be sure to clean up space and have just the minimum needed for you to complete your work tasks.

 For more radical measures, It’d actually be even better if you could temporarily block your Netflix account and all access to those fun websites that are a perfectly evil distraction and killers of productivity.

 Working from home?
 That’s awesome!
 That means you can stay up late binge-watching that show you started and begin your working day around lunchtime, right?

 To keep the work done and yourself organized, try keeping up with the same working time you had when you worked at the office.